MY QUICK & DIRTY GOAL-SETTING GUIDE

 T – ime Sensitive

-Writing them this way matters for a few reasons – but when you boil it down to the simple explanation, following this guide ensures that there’s no question about if and how you’re going to achieve yourl.
-You either do it or you don’t – and the system is designed in such a way to ensure that you’re working towards goals that REALLY matter to you on your journey.
+Writing your goals out this way ensures that there’s no question about if, when, and how you’re going to achieve your goals.
+The system is designed in such a way to ensure that you’re working towards goals that really matter to you on your journey.

-When you make your goal SPECIFIC, you remove the ambiguity and you force yourself to clearly envision what “achieving” this should look like, which is a powerful visualization technique.
+When you make your goal SPECIFIC, you remove ambiguity and force yourself to clearly envision what “achieving” this will look like.
+By using language that’s unambiguous you gain clarity.
+You gain focus.
+You gain a solid launching point.

-Speaking of which, writing a goal that’s actually (like, actually) ATTAINABLE is very important.
-One of the most common reasons we fall off, is that we set goals that are far too substantial for
+Speaking of tangible data, writing a goal that’s actually (like, actually) ATTAINABLE is very important.
+One of the most common reasons we fall off the wagon is that we set goals that are far too big for our current reality.
+I’m not saying “don’t dream big”, but when it comes to reaching those big dreams you need to have smaller, realistic goals in place first.

 Here’s what happens when you set tangible SMART goals for yourself.
 You have something concrete to benchmark yourself against.
 You’re not arbitrarily guessing about your progress – you’re actually tracking against something real.
 Having both short term goals and long term goals really sets the tone for your journey, allows you to stay focused on something “real”, and helps you override the negative chatter that will inevitably creep into your head.
 It’s a simple mechanism to allow you to course-correct at every turn.

-- If you like to journal, write (or type in your phone) your goals every morning to reaffirm them in your psyche.
+- If you like to journal, write (or type) your goals every morning to reaffirm them in your psyche.
 Or alternatively, you can re-read them every morning or every night before you go to bed.